 Tip #4: Exercise any time of day you’d like, but try to do at least part of it mindfully.

 You’ve probably heard that you should avoid exercising at night so you don’t get too stimulated for sleep.
-But when researchers looked at all the available data, it turns out that this is a myth.
+But when researchers looked at Click this link, it turns out that this is a myth.
 Evening exercise is not harmful for sleep.
 In fact, it’s beneficial for sleep, including slightly increasing deep sleep percentage.
 So go ahead and hit the gym, go for a jog, or do yoga in the evening.

 One thing I would recommend, though, is doing at least part of your workout mindfully.
 This means being fully in the here and now, without judgment.
 Practicing mindfulness is beneficial for every aspect of health and well-being, but the biggest barrier is that most people misunderstand what it means.
 When I said, “mindfulness,” you may have pictured someone sitting quietly in a bamboo forest with their eyes closed.
 But this is only one of many ways to be mindful!
 A true mindfulness practice is about bringing this philosophy of nonjudgmental present focus with you to any time and situation—including your workout.